 The FAA is tightening oversight of Boeing and will audit production of the 737 Max 9

-The Federal Aviation Administration says it will increase its oversight of Boeing and its suppliers, and will re-examine whether the company can continue to self-certify the safety of its planes.
+The Federal Aviation Administration says it will increase its oversight of Boeing and its suppliers, and will re-examine the longstanding practice of allowing company employees to perform some safety analysis of its planes.

 Regulators at the FAA say they will begin auditing the production of Boeing's 737 Max 9 planes after a panel blew off an Alaska Airline flight in midair last week.
 The agency also said it would assess the safety risks of having delegated some of its oversight authority to Boeing.